shortdark/num-of-posts/post-volume-stats/readme.txt

 == Description ==

-This is a simple plugin to look at the volume of posts per year and the volume of posts in each category and tag.
-It works best if you have posts over multiple years, and if you use categories and tags.
+This is a simple plugin to look at the volume of posts in each category and tag, and also the volume of posts per year, month, day-of-the-month, day-of-the-week and hour.
+It works better the more posts you have, and if you use categories and tags.
-It also shows the hours of the day and day of the week posts are made on.

 Go to [Shortdark](http://www.shortdark.net) for more information.